...

 Autumn in the Italian Alps

-September in the Dolomites is glorious and there are far fewer tourists, most of the chalets and restaurants are still open and prices are lower in some places.
+September in the Dolomites is glorious, with far fewer tourists.
+Most of the chalets and restaurants are still open, and prices are lower in some places.
 We, however, want to go even later next year, in October, as the larches turn golden at that time.
-However, October also has its pitfalls, you can forget about having lunch or espresso in all the mountain huts.
-Some campsites are also closed in October and the sun sets early, especially in the Dolomites where it goes behind the mountains.
+However, October also has its pitfalls.
+You can forget about having lunch or espresso in all the mountain huts.
+Some campsites are also closed in October, and the sun sets early, especially in the Dolomites where it goes behind the mountains.

 Lago di Brais – Italian Dolomites

 The Dolomites are ideal for families with children.
-A large part of the peaks can be reached by cable car and you can only take easy walks with minimal elevation gain.
-Go camping and create an experience of a lifetime for your children.
-However, we recommend the Ortisei area, where you can go to the Seiser Alm and Seceda.
-More information can be found below.
+Many of the peaks can be easily reached by cable car, allowing for simple walks with minimal elevation gain.
+Camping in the Dolomites can create unforgettable experiences for your children.
+We particularly recommend the Ortisei area, where you can visit the Seiser Alm and Seceda.
+More details can be found below.

-Are the Italian Alps suitable for travelling with a dog?
+Are the Italian Alps Suitable for Traveling with a Dog?

-If you want to visit the places we recommend, the best place to start is Cortina d’Ampezzo, where you will spend 4-5 days, and then move on to Ortisei for 2-3 days.
+To visit the recommended places, start your journey in Cortina d’Ampezzo for 4-5 days, then move on to Ortisei for 2-3 days.

 Tip: Learn how to choose a sleeping bag.

-The most beautiful treks and places in the Italian Alps
+10 Best Trails and Places in the Italian Alps

 The most iconic trek in the Italian Alps is definitely Tre Cime di Lavadero or Drei Zinnen